 This document introduces the HY_Features conceptual model itself.
 The normative model is a machine-readable UML artifact published by the OGC in conjunction with this document at: [insert URL here].

 A future document is expected to define a semantic representation (OWL/RDF) of the conceptual model suitable for defining links between data that reference the HY_Features conceptual model.
 This semantic model is expected to support documentation and discovery of data and to aid future data transformation efforts.
 This work may provide a basis for further work in the wider OGC on a methodology (tooling) to publish ontologies to support their practical use.

+[Include somewhere reference to example mappings in ANNEXES C-F]

 The initial scope is defined by the WMO Commission for Hydrology (WMH-CHy): to facilitate data sharing within the hydrologic community of the WMO Member countries and to improve the quality of data products based on these data by defining hydrologic features to convey the identification of water-objects through the data processing chain "from measurement to hydrological information" [8].

 To enable semantic interoperability of hydrologic data and services, it is necessary to agree on common concepts and methods for machine interpretation of the concepts.
 To this goal, the HY_Features model was developed in order to formalize the concepts and relationships of hydrologic features using the WMO/UNESCO "International Glossary of Hydrology" as a starting point.